-Option 3: reselection of the CCNF
+Option 2: reselection of the CCNF

 Similarly, as explained above, the network may determine based on a new MDD that the CCNF should be reselected for the UE.
-In this case, the network provides the UE with the new MDD and requests the UE to re-attach to the system.
-The UE re-attaches and uses the new MDD in the RRC signalling which will lead the RAN to select the corresponding new CCNF.
+In this case, the network provides the UE with the new MDD and requests the UE to initiate an MM procedure.
+The UE sends an MM procedure and includes the MDD and the old Temp ID that was provided by the first CCNF.
+The UE uses the new MDD in the RRC message but does not provide the old Temp ID in the RRC message.

 1.2.2 UE Triggered Modification of the Selected Slices